vinumega/RED-BUS/README.md

 4.This involves interacting with web elements like input

 a)fields and buttons

-b)waiting for the page to load c)extracting the desired details from the search results.
+b)waiting for the page to load

+c)extracting the desired detailsfrom the search results.

 **STORE DATA IN DATABASE:**

 The collected bus details data was transformed into pandas dataframes.
 Before that, a new database and tables were created using the MySQL connector.
 With the help of MySQL, the data was inserted into the respective tables.
 The database could be accessed and managed in the MySQL environment.

 **web app -**